jjermann/dicedensity/COMBATANT.md

 ### Combatant methods regarding combat distributions
 There are various methods to simulate combats.
-If `precise=False` then the expected damage is used instead of aggregating all possible damage results, this makes the calculations *significantly faster*.
+If `precise=False` then the expected damage is used instead of aggregating all possible damage results, this makes the calculations *significantly faster* (around 100 times).

 * **`Combatant.combatDistribution(attacker, defender, rounds = 1, chanceDefenderStarts = None, precise = True)`**
   Determines all possible combat end results after the given number of `rounds` together with their probabilities.